grassroots-science/grassroots-science.github.io/index.md

 Grassroots Science is an open research collaboration initiated by members of various grassroots communities, including [SIGSEA](https://www.sigsea.org/), [Masakhane](https://www.masakhane.io/), and past collaborators of [BigScience Workshop](https://bigscience.huggingface.co/).
 This research collaboration brings together academic, industrial, and independent researchers from diverse affiliations, with interests spanning AI, NLP, ML, and social sciences.

+## What can I get from the collaboration?

+By joining this collaboration, you become part of a collective effort to shape the future of language model research.
+This initiative serves as a platform for advocating grassroots projects that drive significant advancements.
+We highly value and appreciate meaningful contributions, and contributors will be invited to co-author our upcoming paper by adapting a similar point system as [SIGSEA's SEACrowd]([https://www.sigsea.org/](https://seacrowd.github.io/)).
+More details will be announced during the launch.

 ## Join Us

 Stay updated by visiting our [X account](https://x.com/GrassrootsSci).
 We look forward to your participation!